brownieboy/react-firebase-image-upload-control/README.md

 ## Prerequisites
 You will need **react**, **react-dom** and **firebase** installed in your app.
 They are listed as peer depenencies only for this package, so installing the package will _not_ automatically install those packages in your app.

+The current version has been tested with Firebase 9 only.
+However, Firebase 9 was loaded in compatibility mode when I tested it, so it should work with Firebase 8 and perhaps even earlier versions.
+I've not tested them though, so your mileage may vary.

-Make sure you have initialized firebase somewhere in your app using your Firbase project's JSON file, e.g.:
+Make sure you have initialized firebase somewhere in your app using your Firebase project's JSON file, e.g.:

 ```jsx
 import firebase from "firebase";